fyrchik/neofs-sdk-go/README.md

-# neofs-sdk-go
+# frostfs-sdk-go
 Go implementation of NeoFS SDK.
-It contains high-level version-independent wrappers for structures from [neofs-api-go](https://github.com/nspcc-dev/neofs-api-go) as well as helper functions for simplifying node/dApp implementations.
+It contains high-level version-independent wrappers for structures from [frostfs-api-go](https://github.com/TrueCloudLab/frostfs-api-go) as well as helper functions for simplifying node/dApp implementations.

 ## Repository structure